savashn/ecewo-docs/src/content/docs/docs/authentication.md

 - `get_session()` to get the session from request
 - `free_session()` to delete the session from memory

-With the power of these APIs and cJSON, we can easily manage the authentication and authorization.
+With the power of these APIs, we can easily manage the authentication and authorization.

 Let's make an authentication example and see how it works.